Introduction

 Final Words

-This comparison shows that how close these three databases are as per their features and properties.
-As per your requirement and situation you can use anyone that suits more.
-Every database has some beneficial features that may be used by the enterprises and can be helpful for them as well.
-These features are not a smaller one, even they can enhance the database performance as well.
+This comparison shows how close these three databases are in terms of features and properties.
+Depending on your requirements and situation, you can use the one that suits you more.
+Every database has some beneficial features that may be used by enterprises and can be helpful for them as well.
+These features are not a small one; they can also enhance the database performance.

 If you need any assistance, feel free to contact JanBask’s online SQL training experts today!